-Every year, students who have been funded through the D+H SRI Summer Student Research Program and any other research summer student who has been hired through Sunnybrook's research administration are invited to participate in the Best Summer Research Project competition.
+Every year, students who have been funded through the D+H SRI Summer Student Research Program and any other research summer student who has been hired through Sunnybrook's research administration are invited to participate in the poster competition and showcase their research projects.

 Frequently asked questions

 What is the deadline to apply?

-The supervisor's deadline for 2014 is Friday, March 28.
+The supervisor’s deadline is Friday, March 31, 2017.
 You are strongly encouraged to connect with a potential supervisor and provide him or her with the necessary information well in advance of this deadline.

 What is the value of the award?